activefrequency/pyavatax/docs/django.rst

 This way your clients can see which records failed to make it into the Avalara system, since they don't usually have access to, or care to access, the logs.

+If you really don't want any integration with Django you can turn it off by setting `NO_PYAVATAX_INTEGRATION = True` in your settings file.

 You can also get at these records:
 ::
     import pyavatax.models AvaTaxRecord